 1. Solar panels shall only be roof-mounted;

 2. Solar panels shall only be mounted on the slope or plane of the roof opposite the slope or plane which is oriented towards the street frontage.
 Solar panels may not be permitted on any front or side roof plane or slope.
-If the rear roof slope or plane faces a street, and another home is not between the subject home and street, the subject home shall not be permitted solar panels on any portion of the roof; Solar panels which are mounted to roof plane facing a street or are visible from a street or roadway, shall be limited to a symmetrical panel design.
-This shall be interpreted to mean the panels shall form a perimeter that is 4-sided, such as a square or rectangle;
+If the rear roof slope or plane faces a street, and another home is not between the subject home and street, the subject home shall not be permitted solar panels on any portion of the roof; Solar panels which are mounted to roof plane facing a street or are visible from a street or roadway, shall be limited to a symmetrical panel grouping.
+This shall be interpreted to mean the panels shall form a perimeter that is 4-sided, such as a square or rectangle.
+There may be more than one (1) symmetrical panel grouping

 3. Solar panels shall project no more than a maximum of 18 6 inches above the roof plane and be parallel to the roof plane;